rackerlabs/support-how-to/content/rackspace-monitoring/monitoring-network-traffic.md

 ### Ubuntu / Debian

-*Here is how to install VNstat as well as IPtraf on a Ubuntu / Debian Slice.*
+*Here is how to install VNstat as well as IPtraf on a Ubuntu or Debian Slice.*

-Both of these tools are readily available on a Debian / Ubuntu Server.
+Both of these tools are readily available on a Debian or Ubuntu Server.

 A quick search will yield these packages.